 Brown rice easily takes on the flavors from the meat and spices and the texture is so similar that it's hard to even tell it's in there.
 You'll immediately increase the volume and by mixing in this healthy whole grain, you'll up the fiber content of your meal, which has some pretty amazing benefits.

 Fiber slows down digestion, which means you'll feel fuller for longer after your meal; it also boosts gut health and makes your bathroom routine more regular.
 Plus, research shows that a diet high in fiber is associated with a decreased risk for heart disease, diabetes and certain types of cancer.
 Great, right?

 So, how exactly should you go about doing this?
-This tasty recipe for Five-Spice Turkey & Lettuce Wraps (pictured above) suggests adding 1/2 cup cooked brown rice per pound of ground meat but the last time I made this, I probably mixed in closer to a cup (maybe even a little more).
+This tasty recipe for Five-Spice Turkey & Lettuce Wraps (pictured above) suggests adding 1/2 cup instant brown rice per pound of ground meat but the last time I made this, I probably mixed in closer to a cup (maybe even a little more).
 I did add a little extra spice mix and it turned out just as delicious as I remembered it being and there was so much of the turkey filling, I ended up freezing half after my husband and I ate it for lunch and dinner for what felt like a week.